bjarneo/tAI/README.md

 ![Demo](example.png)

-## Why?
+## What?

-- Firstly, this was created to test Ollama -> Groq
-- I do not like the Github Copilot command-line
+- I do not like the syntax of the Github Copilot command-line
 - Quicker than using Gemini/ChatGPT/Google directly via the browser interface
 - Easier to find what needed without opening man pages
 - NEW: Changing to GPT-4o model which is free
+- NEW: Execute the command directly from this CLI

 However, never trust the output entirely.